0xbuidlman/PhoneBattery/README.md

 <img src="Preview/phone_1.png" alt="" height="400"/>

 ## License
+Although, there is nothing to stop you from republishing PhoneBattery on the App Store, I would appreciate it if you wouldn't do so.

 PhoneBattery is available under the MIT license.
 See the [LICENSE](https://github.com/marcelvoss/PhoneBattery/blob/master/LICENSE.md) file for more information.